Techtonica/curriculum/javascript/require-and-import-mini-lesson.md

 }
 ```

 This simply will lay the grounds for our program to run as a module.
-To test this, inside of the new created folderwe first need to run the install command like I mentioned above:
+To test this, inside of the new created folder, we first need to run the install command like I mentioned above:

 ```bash
 npm install
 ```

-NPM will run the installation and you can possibly see warnings or notices, don't mind them, it's fine for our purposes.
+NPM will run the installation .
+It is possible that you will see warnings or notices, but don't mind them as it's fine for our purposes.

 When the installation is done, you can now run: